Monthly Archives: September 2019

 Ruins of the Wilton Abbey church where Wulfthryth and Edith were buried; Credit – Wikipedia

 (3) In 964 or 965, Edgar married Ælfthryth, daughter of Ealdorman Ordgar of Devon.
-She was the first wife of a king known to have been crowned and anointed as Queen of the Kingdom of England.
-It is probable that Ælfthryth was linked to the murder of her stepson King Edward the Martyr so that her son Æthelred could become king.
+She was the first wife of a king known to have been crowned and anointed as Queen of the Kingdom of England. Ælfthryth was probably linked to the murder of her stepson King Edward the Martyr so that her son Æthelred could become king.
 Around 986, she founded Wherwell Abbey, a Benedictine convent in Hampshire, England where she retired to live her last years.
 She died there on November 17 in 1000 or 1001.

 Edgar and Ælfthryth had two sons: